 This is rated one of the best Easton baseball gloves for kids and features the Zflex elastic strips on either side of the palm for easy closure.

 Great for the beginner player, this mitt features buffalo leather and performance mesh.

 You’ll also grab a 1-year warranty to protect you from damage that might occur to the mitt.

-Breaking In The New Glove
+Breaking In a New Baseball Glove